Posts Tagged ‘18th century science’

 This botanical history post was featured on The Daily Gardener podcast: Click here to see the complete show notes for this episode.
 May 23, 1707 On this day, dear readers, we celebrate the birth of a man whose name is whispered reverently in gardens and herbaria across the globe – Carl Linnaeus (books about this…

-Read MoreBreathing Green: Jean Senebier and the Secret Life of Leaves
+Read MoreBreathing with Plants: Jean Senebier and the Secret of Leaves

 This botanical history post was featured on The Daily Gardener podcast: Click here to see the complete show notes for this episode.
-May 6, 1742 On this day, the world welcomed Jean Senebier, a Swiss pastor and botanist whose work would forever change our understanding of the natural world.
-One might wonder, dear readers, where…
+May 6, 1742 On this day, dear garden enthusiasts, a most remarkable seed was planted in the fertile soil of scientific inquiry.
+Jean Senebier, destined to become a Swiss pastor and botanist of…

 This botanical history post was featured on The Daily Gardener podcast: Click here to see the complete show notes for this episode.
-April 18, 1734 On this day, dear readers and fellow admirers of botanical mavericks, we celebrate the birth of Elsa Beate Bunga, a Swedish botanist who was, to put it mildly, quite the…
+March 24, 1733 Dearest reader, On this day, we celebrate the birth of Joseph Priestley, a remarkable English chemist, polymath, author, and minister whose curiosity led him to many groundbreaking discoveries.
+While tutoring…

 Read More